GoogleCloudPlatform/emblem/docs/testing.md

 ## Terraform Testing

-Use `terraform/clean_project_setup.sh` to create a new projects and run through the end-to-end setup process.
+Use `setup.sh` to create a new projects and run through the end-to-end setup process.